-Through our strategic ambitions of curiosity, creativity, collaboration and sustainability, MAAS is committed to advancing knowledge through research.
+Through our strategic ambitions of curiosity, creativity, collaboration and sustainability, the Powerhouse is committed to advancing knowledge through research.
 Our evolving collection and programme are key to the ways in which we inspire and foster scholarly inquiry, sharing new knowledge we generate with the public.

 Research fellowship program

 Our Visiting Research Fellowship Program is targeted at established researchers such as university academics and independent scholars.

 The program provides a supportive environment for researchers to undertake research related to the museum’s collection, education, conservation and museum practice.

 Find out more about resources, eligibility and the application process.